libp2p/blog/src/_blog/webtransport.md

 ## Overview

-Universal and seamless browser connectivity is a crucial goal of the [libp2p project](https://libp2p.io).
+Seamless browser connectivity is a crucial goal of the [libp2p project](https://libp2p.io).
 Over many years, libp2p has made many strides to realize that vision.
 Today, we are proud to announce a significant milestone that puts us much closer to that aim:

 **libp2p now supports the new, bleeding-edge [WebTransport protocol](#What-is-WebTransport)!**